Table of Contents

 Activities To Avoid or Change:

 Cycling can easily aggravate the trigger point that creates this mid-back pain.
 This is especially true when you bend over the handlebars with your head low.
 Consider changing up your cycling routine by using a recumbent for a while.

-If you got this pain from a coughing jag, take a look at this post.
-Utilize the strategies to reduce coughing and to relieve body pain while you are coughing.
-Also, you should see your physician to know exactly why you are coughing.
-After all, CoVid is out there.
+If you got this pain from a coughing jag, look at this post.
+Then, utilize the strategies to reduce coughing and relieve body pain while coughing.
+Also, you should see your physician to know why you are coughing.
+After all, Covid is out there.

-Determined to maintain that 6-pack?
-Overdeveloped abdominals can really perpetuate this problem.
-They pull down on the ribs and keep tension on this spinal erector.
+Are you determined to maintain that 6-pack?
+Overdeveloped abdominals can perpetuate this problem.
+They pull down on the ribs and keep tension on these spinal erectors.
 Several of my clients with this pain had this athletic posture with a closed abdomen.
-Make sure your lower back workouts are balanced to your abdominal workout.
+Make sure your lower back workouts balance with your abdominal workout.

 For Temporary Relief:

-A vapo-coolant, like the medium-sized SalonPas patches, are very helpful when this pain pattern is nagging you.
+A vapo-coolant, like the medium-sized SalonPas patches, is very helpful when this pain pattern is nagging you.
 The patch will offer relief if you put it just about anywhere near the pain.
 However, it will be most effective in the spot indicated in the illustration.
-A patch in that area covers the trigger point as well as the joints that are perpetuating the pattern.
-A larger patch that covers more of the spine, up to the bottom of the shoulder blade works even better.
+A patch in that area covers the trigger point and the joints that are perpetuating the pattern.
+A larger patch covering more of the spine, up to the bottom of the shoulder blade, works even better.
 You can find vapo-coolant patches on Amazon.

 These self-care activities, like over-the-counter drugs, are not intended to replace appropriate medical attention.
 If you have concerns about these self-care activities, get help from a professional.
 Use these suggestions and strategies with discretion and at your own risk.
 See your doctor when your pain is severe, persistent, or not responding to these simple suggestions.